segmentio/segment-docs/src/connections/functions/insert-functions.md

 Yes, an insert function can be connected to multiple destinations.

-##### Can I configure destination filters and have destination insert function in the same connection?
+##### Can I have destination filters and a destination insert function in the same connection?

-Yes, there is no limitation on having destination filters and destination insert functions in the same connection.
+Yes, you can have both destination filters and destination insert functions in the same connection.

-##### Are the insert functions invoked before or after the destination filters are applied?
+##### Are insert functions invoked before or after destination filters are applied?

-The destinations filters are applied prior to the invocation of the insert functions in the Segment data pipeline.
+Segment's data pipeline applies destination filters before invoking insert functions.

 {% comment %}